-- a.
+- i.
 The Competition shall be known as the Cornwall Junior Cup.
-For promotional, publicity and advertising purposes the name of the current competition sponsor may be added to the title. - b. i.
+For promotional, publicity and advertising purposes the name of the current competition sponsor may be added to the title. - j. i.
 The first teams of all Clubs who competing solely in the Duchy League, Trelawny League, North Devon League Division One or lower and the Plymouth and West Devon League Division One or lower, all of whom are affiliated to this Association, must compete in this competition. - ii.
-The highest place reserve or other side of any Club competing in a more senior competition and playing in the leagues identified at Rule 1b(i) shall also enter this competition. - c.
+The highest place reserve or other side of any Club competing in a more senior competition and playing in the leagues identified at Rule 1b(i) shall also enter this competition. - k.
 No Club shall, without the consent of the County Association, be allowed to withdraw from the Competition.
-Any infringement of this rule will result in the Club being fined in accordance with the Fines Tariff.
+Any infringement of this rule will result in the Club being fined in accordance with the Fines Tariff. - Matches in this competition shall take precedence over all competition matches of the East Cornwall Premier, Cornwall Combination, Duchy and Trelawny Leagues.